Bernard of Clairvaux

 Bernard of Clairvaux, O.Cist.
 (Bernardus Claraevallensis; 1090 – 20 August 1153), venerated as Saint Bernard, was an abbot, mystic, co-founder of the Knights Templar, (Note: André de Montbard, one of the founders of the Knights Templar, was a half-brother of Bernard's mother.) and a major leader in the reform of the Benedictines through the nascent Cistercian Order.

 Bernard was sent to found Clairvaux Abbey only a few years after becoming a monk at Cîteaux.
-In the year 1128, Bernard attended the Council of Troyes, at which he traced the outlines of the Rule of the Knights Templar, which soon became an ideal of Christian nobility.
+In 1128, Bernard attended the Council of Troyes, at which he traced the outlines of the Rule of the Knights Templar, which soon became an ideal of Christian nobility.

 On the death of Pope Honorius II in 1130, a schism arose in the church.
 Bernard was a major proponent of Pope Innocent II, arguing effectively for his legitimacy over the Antipope Anacletus II.

 The abbot advocated crusades in general and convinced many to participate in the unsuccessful Second Crusade, notably through a famous sermon at Vézelay (1146).

 Bernard was canonized just 21 years after his death by Pope Alexander III.
-In 1830 Pope Pius VIII declared him a Doctor of the Church.
+In 1830, Pope Pius VIII declared him a Doctor of the Church.

 Early life (1090–1113)

 Bernard's parents were Tescelin de Fontaine, lord of Fontaine-lès-Dijon, and Alèthe de Montbard, both members of the highest nobility of Burgundy.
 Bernard was the third of seven children, six of whom were sons.
 Aged nine, he was sent to a school at Châtillon-sur-Seine run by the secular canons of Saint-Vorles.
-Bernard had an interest in literature and rhetoric.
+Bernard was interested in literature and rhetoric.

 Bernard's mother died when he was a youth.
 During his education with priests, he often thought of becoming one.
-In 1098, a group led by Robert of Molesme had founded Cîteaux Abbey, near Dijon, with the purpose of living according to a literal interpretation of the Rule of St. Benedict.
+In 1098, a group led by Robert of Molesme founded Cîteaux Abbey, near Dijon, to live according to a literal interpretation of the Rule of St. Benedict.
 They established new administrative structures among their monasteries, effectively creating a new order, known, after the first abbey, as the Order of Cistercians.
 After his mother died, Bernard decided to go to Cîteaux.
-In 1113 he and thirty other young noblemen of Burgundy, many of whom were his relatives, sought and gained admission to the new monastery.
+In 1113, he and thirty other young noblemen of Burgundy, many of whom were his relatives, sought and gained admission to the new monastery.
 Bernard's example was so convincing that scores (among them his own father) followed him into the monastic life.
 As a result, he is considered the patron of religious vocations.